How to Crochet Crab Stitch Edging

 Crocheted crab stitch makes an excellent edging for knit and crochet items.
 The stitch looks like twisted cording, but it's as easy as working single crochet stitches in reverse.
 It's also known as reverse single crochet because each stitch is the same as a single crochet stitch, but you work in the opposite direction.
 If you're right-handed, crab stitch goes from left to right, instead of right to left as with standard crochet.
 For left-handers, it's flipped.

 Because this edging starts with a foundation row or round of single crochet, you can add this to almost anything on which you can work, even stitches.
 It looks great when you use a contrasting color, but for a subtler look, use the same color and simply show off the change in texture.

 Work the Foundation Row

 Begin the crab stitch edging with a foundation row or round of single crochet stitch.
 Use a crochet hook that is suited for the yarn you're using.
-If you're adding to a crochet project, you can use the same hook size you've been working with.
+If you're adding to a crochet project, you can work with the same hook size you've been working with.

 Start the First Crab Stitch